RECYCLING MAKES GOOD SENSE!

 Currently, the commercial sector throughout the CCCSWA service area is only recycling about 23% of the waste they produce.
 That means, as community partners, we need to put more focus on helping businesses recycle.

-Click here or on the Full-Service Recycling for Business brochure to get more information.
+New Important Service Updates have been added to the brochure.
+Please Click here or on the Full-Service Recycling for Business brochure above to get more information.

 We know that you may have questions about Mandatory Commercial Recycling.
 Click on the brochure to get more information about these services or listed below are some “Frequently Asked Questions” that will hopefully provide you with the how’s and why’s of recycling.